Why are we talking about this?

 The College would contract with SmartEvals.
 This is one of several venders from whom quotes were solicited.
 SmartEvals was the most economical and also the most flexible in working with the specific requirements of K. Each term the Academic Computing staff in Information Services will work with the Registrar’s office to make sure the registration information from all K courses is transmitted to SmartEvals.
 The student feedback is processed by SmartEvals and is available to instructors immediately following the grade submission deadline.
 The IS staff at the College will download and archive the evaluation data each term.

-Here are relevant sentences from the User Agreement, noting that Gap Technologies is the parent company of SmartEvals: Under no circumstances will Gap Technologies, Inc. use any information provided directly or indirectly by Customer or users, including but not limited to email addresses, for any use other than administering the Service for Customer’s use.
+The user agreement clearly says no. Here are relevant sentences from the User Agreement, noting that Gap Technologies is the parent company of SmartEvals: Under no circumstances will Gap Technologies, Inc. use any information provided directly or indirectly by Customer or users, including but not limited to email addresses, for any use other than administering the Service for Customer’s use.
 Gap Technologies may use the collected student evaluation data for its own statistical purposes so long as Gap Technologies, Inc. removes all personally identifiable information (including names, student identifiers, course names, and email addresses) from such data.

 Will the online format result in any change in the course evaluation average numbers?